subharanjanm/debug-bar-actions-and-filters-addon/readme.txt

 == Description ==

-This plugin add two more tabs in the Debug Bar to display hooks(Actions and Filters) attached to the current request.
+This plugin adds two more tabs in the Debug Bar to display hooks(Actions and Filters) attached to the current request.
 Actions tab displays the actions hooked to current request.
-Filters tab displays the filter tags along with the functions attached to it with priority.
+Filters tab displays the filter tags along with the functions attached to it with respective priority.

 **Note:** <a href=\"http://wordpress.org/extend/plugins/debug-bar/\" target=\"_blank\" title=\"Debug Bar\">Debug Bar</a> plugin must be installed prior to this.
 http://wordpress.org/extend/plugins/debug-bar/